radicle-dev/heartwood/radicle-cli/examples/rad-patch-checkout-revision.md

 ```
 $ rad patch checkout aa45913 --revision 3156bed9d64d4675d6cf56612d217fc5f4e8a53a -f
-✓ Switched to branch patch/aa45913
+✓ Switched to branch patch/aa45913 at revision 3156bed
 ```

 And we can confirm that the current commit corresponds to `27857ec`: